ashpak-shaikh/graphql-workshop/demo-app/README.md

-# GraphQL vs REST Demo App
+# GraphQL Demo App

-This demo application showcases the core concepts of GraphQL and demonstrates the differences between REST and GraphQL APIs.
+This demo application showcases the core concepts of GraphQL using a movies database.

 ## Setup